 Until the end of the 1990s, Cubans were the oldest, wealthiest and most educated Latino immigrants in the United States.
 In 2000, the median age of Cubans was 41.3 years, more than ten years older than the next eldest who were Central and South Americans, averaging 29.9 years of age.
 Furthermore, 24.8 percent of Cubans held a bachelor’s degree compared with 18.0 percent of Central and South Americans.
 (Pérez 2001, p.
 115).
 One in four Cubans 25 and older is a college graduate, more than double the rate of other Hispanics.

-The number of Cubans who have arrived in the USA has suffered a significant rise since the Presidents Barack Obama and Raul Castro announced the renewal of diplomatic relations with a 78% increase in the number of illegal Cuban migrants entering the U.S., reportedly the largest wave of migration since the 1990s (Pew Research Center, 2015).
+The number of Cubans who have arrived in the USA has suffered a significant rise since Presidents Barack Obama and Raul Castro announced the renewal of diplomatic relations with a 78% increase in the number of illegal Cuban migrants entering the U.S., reportedly the largest wave of migration since the 1990s (Pew Research Center, 2015).

 According to US Custom and Border Protection (2016) 46.635 Cubans have entered the USA via ports of entry during the first 10 months of fiscal year 2016.
-In full fiscal year 2015, 43.159 Cubans have arrived to the USA by contrast with year 2011 when 7.759 Cubans have entered the USA.
+In full fiscal year 2015, 43.159 Cubans arrived in the USA in contrast with year 2011 when 7.759 Cubans entered.

 Cuban Americans are more educated than other Latinos, and native-born Cubans show higher rates of college graduation than non-Hispanic whites.
 (Suarez-Orozco and Páez, 2002).
 Since the turn of the century, the trend has been for younger (aged 20-40) and more highly qualified professional Cubans to migrate (Hernández and Foladori 2014, p.
 32).